nivertius/introspectable/README.md

 Introspectable adds simple facade for creating proxies.
 Natively, it supports standard JDK proxies and javassist + objenesis.

-Proxies are built from <code>ProxyBuilder</code> which in turn is created from <code>ProxyBuilderFactory</code>.
-Then, proxies for specific objects can be created by providing <code>InvocationHandler</code>:
+Proxies are built by `org.perfectable.introspection.proxy.ProxyBuilder`.
+It allows creating proxy by chaining configuration.
+After configuration is done, proxies for specific objects can be created by providing `InvocationHandler`:

 #### Example: Remoting